AyakaYasuda/FLASH/README.md

 ### Some of the challenges I faced through this project

-I found it really tough to expect what's happening after every render, especially when I try to let React know what the component needs to do after render.
-It took me a lot of time to understand how to handle side effects and get components to be rendered in the way as I want to do.
+I found it really tough to expect what's happening after every render, especially when I try to let React know what the component needs to do after render such as showing filtered cards or search results.
+It took me a lot of time to understand how to handle side effects and get components to be rendered as I want to do.

 ### The technologies I used for this app